-10. Wildlife Values Scrapbook - make a scrapbook about the values of wildlife.
-This could include aesthetic, scientific, commercial, game, genetic, and/or ecological.
+10. Wildlife Values Scrapbook - make a scrapbook about the various values of wildlife.
+This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
+Follow the guidelines in the Wildlife Conservation project booklet (4-H 125).

 11. Wildlife Arts - the purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
 Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the exhibitor.
 Entries must be appropriate for fair display and no larger than 24" x 24".
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what is the exhibit meant to show).
+PREMIUM CODE 9